 When you’re planning a stag do, there’s a lot to consider and a lot to get right.
 We hope this list helps in some small way.
 If you have any questions or you would like to see some package options for your group, get in touch on WhatsApp or Messenger via either of the links below.
-There’s a friendly, well-informed travel planner at the other end ready and waiting.
-Thanks for reading.
+There’s an efficient, well-drilled and bloody friendly stag planner at the other end ready and waiting.

 Struggling to decide between these fine destinations?
 You could set up a trip using the app and get your boys to vote on their preferences.
 While you're at it, get them voting on the dates they're available and save you and the rest of them from months of irritating WhatsApp messages.
 Save those for the stag weekend itself.